 When I’m able to carve out two or three hours for productive work strong Arabica is always in high demand.

 Drinking too much coffee, however, immunizes you to its wonderful effects, so it’s a good idea to limit your intake to one or two cups a day.
 Drugging yourself with coffee when you’re tired is a bad idea.
 It’s actually best to use it in the morning when you’re totally rested.

 10. Use Coach.me to reach your goals faster

 I’ve learned about Coach.me from Tim Ferriss.
-I think it’s a great website (and app) for live improvement and developing new habits like exercising, playing musical instruments, meditating or writing.
+I think it’s a great website (and app) for life improvement and developing new habits like exercising, playing musical instruments, meditating, or writing.